SagarChhabriya/data-science/Supervised-Learning/08-ensembling/README.md

 ---

-3. Stacking (Layered Decision-Making)
+## 3. Stacking (Layered Decision-Making)
 In stacking, instead of just combining the individual predictions directly, Sagar uses a secondary model to make the final decision based on the predictions of the initial advisors.

-Let’s say Sagar decides to train a secondary decision-maker (stacking model) — Zain — who learns how to combine the outputs from the initial five advisors to make a final recommendation.
+Let’s say Sagar decides to train a secondary decision-maker (stacking model) — Sir Mansoor — who learns how to combine the outputs from the initial five advisors to make a final recommendation.

 In practice:

 First, Sagar collects all the advice and predictions from the five advisors: Aqib, Younis, Mubeen, Qadeer, and Zain.

-The stacking model (Zain) looks at these predictions, learns from the historical performance of the advisors (i.e., how accurate they were in past decisions), and then makes a final recommendation by weighing the predictions appropriately.
+The stacking model (Sir Mansoor) looks at these predictions, learns from the historical performance of the advisors (i.e., how accurate they were in past decisions), and then makes a final recommendation by weighing the predictions appropriately.

 For example, the stacking model might weight Aqib’s and Qadeer’s predictions more heavily if they have historically been accurate with high-risk stocks, while giving lower weight to Younis if their tech stock predictions haven’t been as reliable.

-In this scenario, after looking at how each advisor performed in the past, Zain (the secondary model) decides that stock X is the best choice, even though not all advisors are in agreement.
+In this scenario, after looking at how each advisor performed in the past, Sir Mansoor (the secondary model) decides that stock X is the best choice, even though not all advisors are in agreement.

-4. Boosting (Focused Learning on Mistakes)
+## 4. Boosting (Focused Learning on Mistakes)
 In boosting, Sagar focuses on the errors from the previous round of predictions and adjusts accordingly to improve future decisions.
 It’s an iterative process where each subsequent decision takes into account the mistakes of the previous one.

 For example: